 Mazda is promoting Company-wide health improvement activities to maintain and enhance the health of Company employees emphasizing on reduction of health risks by conducting health checkups, and recognizing as priority issues on mental health measures, lifestyle improvements, aging countermeasures and health maintenance support overseas.
 Similar activities are promoted and supported at domestic Group companies.

 In addition to legally prescribed health checkups for all employees, Mazda carries out comprehensive medical checkups covering a variety of areas for employees when they reach the ages of 30 and 35, and when they pass the age of 40.
+Furthermore, Starting in FY March 2013 the Company has conducted complete physical checkups, including gastroscopy and abdominal ultrasonography, for employees when they reach the ages of 54 and 58.
 Based on the results of these health checkups, the Company also promotes health by offering personal guidance and health education by Company doctors and nurses in order to protect employees' health.

 - Percentage of employees receiving health checkups